A plain-language guide to Digital Dollar Dominance, the USD stablecoin-to-M2 benchmark for on-chain dollar penetration.

 DDD uses tracked USD stablecoin supply from public sources and U.S. M2 from FRED.
 The full formula, source boundary, and limitations live on the Methodology page.

-The Tape measures observed stablecoin supply changes between DDD-owned snapshots.
+Daily Tape measures observed snapshot-to-snapshot stablecoin supply changes.
 It reports expansion, contraction, and net movement.
 It does not label snapshot deltas as true mints or burns unless event-level data proves that.

 DDD is a USD stablecoin-to-M2 benchmark.
 The site also shows non-dollar fiat rails on the Currencies board, but that is a separate currency-mix view.